Syngard/CTFs/KerberINT_CTF/VigBaby/README.md

 display_possibilities(key, ciphertext)
 ```

-This will give us every possible key-part used to decrypt the known block at all possible positions in the text.
+This will give us every possible key used to decrypt the known block at all possible positions in the text.

 ```
 $ ./vigEasy.py